DevTrav/Mapping_Earthquakes/README.md

 Using JavaScript and the D3.js library to retrieve the coordinates and magnitudes of the earthquakes from the GeoJSON data.
 You'll use the Leaflet library to plot the data on a Mapbox map through an API request and create interactivity for the earthquake data.

 ## Objectives
-- Create a branch from the main branch on GitHub.Add, commit, and push data to a GitHub branch.
+- Create a branch from the main branch on GitHub.
+Add, commit, and push data to a GitHub branch.
 - Merge a branch with the main branch on GitHubRetrieve data from a GeoJSON file.
 - Make API requests to a server to host geographical maps.
 - Populate geographical maps with GeoJSON data using JavaScript and the Data-Driven Documents (D3) library.